Lara Fabian: 1994–1996: Breakthrough album: Carpe diem

 Constant touring in Québec helped Fabian's 1994 album Carpe diem become her breakthrough album.
-The album went Gold three weeks after its release, and spawned three hit singles: "Tu t'en vas", "Si tu m'aimes", and "Leïla".
-The following year, the album went triple platinum.
+The album went gold three weeks after its release, and spawned three hit singles: "Tu t'en vas", "Si tu m'aimes", and "Leïla".
+The following year, the album went double platinum.

-Fabian received two Félix awards at the 1995 ADISQ gala: Best Show Of The Year and Best Female Singer Of The Year (a category that is voted for by the public).
+Fabian received two Félix Awards at the 1995 ADISQ gala: Best Show of The Year and Best Female Singer of The Year (a category that is voted for by the public).

 In 1996, Walt Disney Studios hired Fabian as the voice of the character of Esmeralda in the Canadian French version of the animated feature The Hunchback of Notre Dame.
 Disney also included "Que Dieu aide les exclus", Fabian's French version of the song "God Help The Outcasts", on the film's English soundtrack album alongside Bette Midler's version.

-Since 1996 Lara Fabian has also held Canadian citizenship alongside her original Belgian passport.
+Since 1996, Lara Fabian has also held Canadian citizenship alongside her original Belgian passport.

 1997–1999: Mainstream international success: Pure and Live

 After the success of Carpe diem, Fabian signed a contract with the French Polydor label for several albums and Pure was released in June 1997.
-Pure sold more than two million copies in France; the album went platinum in less than two weeks, and spawned several hit singles: "Tout", "Je t'aime", "Humana", each of which sold more than a million copies, and the anti-homophobia anthem "La Différence".
-The album won a Félix for Popular Album of the Year at the 1997 ADISQ gala and was nominated for two Juno Awards in the Best Selling French Album category, and for Fabian as Best Female Singer.
+Pure sold more than two million copies in France; the album went platinum in less than two weeks, and spawned several hit singles: "Tout", "Je t'aime", "Humana", "Si tu m'aimes", and the anti-homophobia anthem "La Différence".
+The album won a Félix Award for Popular Album of the Year at the 1997 ADISQ gala and was nominated for two Juno Awards in the Best Selling French Album category, and for Fabian as Best Female Singer.

 In February 1998, Fabian received the Discovery of the Year award during the Victoires de la Musique Gala.
 Also in 1998, Polydor released Carpe diem in Europe.
 In November 1998, she received the Félix Award for Artist with the Most Recognition Outside Quebec at the 'ADISQ Gala'.
 In December, she was named as Revelation of the Year by Paris Match, which put her on its cover to mark this occasion.